tombh/tombh.github.io/_posts/2015-10-30-around-the-world.markdown

 - Around The World
 ---

-I am now a Digital Nomad.
+I am now a Digital Nomad; a software engineer of no fixed abode.
 I am attempting to travel around the world, starting and returning to Bristol, UK.
 I have a rough plan, but I want to be flexible.
 It may take months or years.
 If you have any recommendations, or want to meet me anywhere, let me know.